Students seeking admission to our English MA Program should create an application that includes:

 For fall semester admission, applications submitted by the "priority deadline" of March 1 are given priority and will be notified of a decision by the end of April.
-Applications will be considered on a rolling basis through the summer.
+Applications will be considered on an ongoing basis through the summer.

 For spring semester admission, the application deadline is November 1.
-Applications will be considered on a rolling basis through December.
+Applications will be considered on an ongoing basis through December.